obakanue/edaf60-omd-xl/README.md

 ### Clearing a cell
 The user presses the "Edit" button and then "Clear" after selecting the cell the user wishes to clear.
 This results in the cell turning empty.

-It is also possible to simply delete the information manually selecting the cell and then deleting the text in the editor text field.
+It is not possible to clear a cell by deleting information in editor.

 ### Clearing an XL sheet
 The user presses the "Edit" button and then "Clear all".
 This results in the whole sheet being emptied from